mstocco/mariostoc.co/content/traininglog/20210131-ironman2021-30weeksout.md

 I could have slept a bit more as I was late getting to bed last night.

-My energy was low today and I procrastinated getting out the door for the run.
+Motivation was low today and I procrastinated getting out the door.
 I walked for a bit before hitting the start button on the watch.
 I could have easily blamed today's rain for my low energy but my thoughts while walking were about my father and I was having a moment of missing him.
 I took my time, breathed and when I was ready to get the workout started, that's when I started.
 <!---->
 The run today did feel better than [last week](ironman2021-31weeksout?sun) but it still wasn't as _"springy"_ as [two weeks ago](ironman2021-32weeksout?sun).
 Regardless, I was feeling good through the first 80 minutes but the last 10, the legs started to feel heavy and I was thankful to be on the final stretch home.